 The way to set up alerts in SharePoint is similar in both SharePoint Online and On-Premise.
 The only difference is the additional ability in SharePoint Online to create a SharePoint alert for an item by clicking dots next to this item.
-It is much faster to select this option from the dropdown then searching it on the ribbon.
+It is much faster to select this option from the dropdown than to search it on the ribbon.

 Alerts delivery method (SMS, email) should be configured by the SharePoint administrator.
 Usually, the SMS delivery option is grayed out and email delivery is the default method.

 In the “Change Type” and “Send Alerts For These Changes” blocks you can specify the type of changes made to an item/list/library that should trigger SharePoint alerts.
 For example, I’ve selected the options to track any changes made by other users to my documents.
 Literally, don’t touch my stuff, I’m watching you!